Flow State Of Mind – How To Stay Focused?

 If I can work less but achieve more then this needs to be the plan moving forward.
-This will allow myself more thinking time to fine tune existing processes, refine SOPs and create new ideas for the company to blossom further.
+This will allow me more thinking time to fine-tune existing processes, refine SOPs and create new ideas for the company to blossom further.

 For anyone who likes articles like this, listen to this podcast which is by far the best interview I have ever heard with Tony Robbins and Peter Diamandis – https://www.tonyrobbins.com/podcasts/episode-11 I just think this is so inspirational and motivates me every time I listen to this podcast.